aaronkyle/social-development/context/thematic-issues/resettlement/resettlement_compliance-evaluation-questions.md

 * Did you disclosure of resettlement plans include any information on the consultative process?
 * How did you account for land claims by those who do not have recognized legal title to land resources?
 * Did you give any consideration to land-for-land exchanges?
+* When did you disclose the final resettlement plan?
 * Who are the individuals signing as witnesses to land transactions?
 Are these community members, members of a third party organization (such as a local university), or otherwise?
 * After compensation arrangements are agreed with land owners, how quickly are transactions processed and how quickly is compensation disbursed?
+* Did any work on project infrastructure begin before land acquisition transactions were finalized and payment disbursed to affected people?